chroniclesofcode/order-chronicles/README.md

 - Can print orderbook in LOBSTER format to compare to provided orderbook correctly
 - Can execute trades based on LOBSTER trade specifications
 - Pipes performance measurements into certain files

-TO DO:
-- Fix error in arrays implementation where certain orders are not being added
 - Measure performance of the different data implementations
 - Provide multiple runthroughs + statistics of each run
 - Create array-based orderbook (array -> doubly linked lists)

+TO DO:
+- Optimize array-based orderbook to use it's advantages more
+- Optimize parsing of orderbook
+- Heavy optimizations (at time of writing, default mean = 152ms, arrays mean = 167ms)
 - Create the orderbooks with/without STL
 - Consider Van Emde Boas Tree (instead of RB) for LogLogN speed
 - Update README for detailed information, including tradeoffs and results